Foreword

 Possible recovery:

-• Check the syntax of all mathematical functions used in this program line in OPEN instructions
+instructions - Check the syntax of all mathematical functions used in this program line in

-• Check the current value of all variables used in this program line in OPEN instructions
+instructions - Check the current value of all variables used in this program line in

 You might lose your program and/or data if you leave Atari BASIC for DOS.